-Brokerage boat sales in the third quarter of 2014 lagged 7 per cent behind 2013 sales, with 600 fewer boats sold, according to sales reported by YachtWorld member brokerages.
-Combined with lower sales levels in the first half of the year, a total of 24,382 boats were sold through nine months, more than 1,300 boats or 5 per cent astern of 2013 sales volume.
+Brokerage boat sales in the third quarter of 2014 lagged 7 percent behind 2013 sales, with 600 fewer boats sold in the U.S., according to sales reported by YachtWorld member brokerages.
+Combined with lower sales levels in the first half of the year, a total of 24,382 boats were sold through nine months, more than 1,300 boats or 5 percent astern of 2013 sales volume.

-The aggregate price paid for the boats sold was \$2.78 billion, 6 per cent below the \$2.97 billion paid in 2013; but the pricing news was not all negative.
-Removing superyacht sales (boats over 80ft) from the calculation, the overall price paid was \$2.15 billion, slightly higher than the \$2.11 billion that changed hands in 2013.
+The aggregate price paid for the boats sold was \$2.78 billion, 6 percent below the \$2.97 billion paid in 2013; but the pricing news was not all negative.
+Removing superyacht sales (boats over 80 feet) from the calculation, the overall price paid was \$2.15 billion, slightly higher than the \$2.11 billion that changed hands in 2013.
 Viewed through that lens, it's evident that even as volume declined, sold prices strengthened in 2014.
-Sales figures for powerboats and sailboats were down by 5 per cent each.
-Total price paid for powerboats was lower by 6 per cent; for sailboats sales, the decline was 9 per cent.
-Excluding superyachts, the aggregate prices paid were incrementally higher for nine months of 2014 than in 2013, and average prices increased by 7 per cent for powerboats and 6 per cent for sailboats.
+Sales figures for powerboats and sailboats were down by 5 percent each.
+Total price paid for powerboats was lower by 6 percent; in sailboats sales, the decline was 9 percent.
+Excluding superyachts, the aggregate prices paid were incrementally higher for nine months of 2014 than in 2013, and average prices increased by 7 percent for powerboats and 6 percent for sailboats.

 At the same time, volume was lower in the market generally because the downward trend in sales of smaller boats increased in recent months.
-Boats under 26 feet were lower by 10 per cent in the quarter with 2,637 boats sold and off by 7 per cent for the year with 7,979 boats sold.
-Yet in both instances, average sold prices increased by 5 per cent; for the full nine-month period, prices increased from \$22,000 to \$23,000.
+Boats under 26 feet were lower by 10 percent in the quarter with 2,637 boats sold and off by 7 percent for the year with 7,979 boats sold.
+Yet in both instances, average sold prices increased by 5 percent; for the full nine-month period, prices increased from \$22,000 to \$23,000.

--continued on page 12
+-continued on page 6